NULL-Haaga-Helia/Quiz_Project/README.md

   - `review` (string)
   - `writtenOn` (string)
   - `quizId` (int, foreign key)
-- **Purpose:** Tracks the user's selected answer options for questions in a quiz.
+- **Purpose:** Represents user-submitted reviews for quizzes.
+Each review is linked to a specific quiz.

 ---